Children’s weighted blankets sold at Target recalled after 2 girls die

-MINNEAPOLIS (WXIN) — Target is recalling about 204,000 weighted blankets after two girls who got trapped in the cover died.
+Target is recalling about 204,000 weighted blankets after two girls who got trapped in the cover died, KTLA sister station WXIN reported.

 The U.S. Consumer Product Safety Commission said the recall involves Pillowfort Weighted Blankets, which were sold exclusively at Target stores nationwide and online from December 2018 until September 2022.